Class UriUtils

 public static boolean isSafeUri(java.lang.String uri)

-.In this context, a URI is safe if it can be established that using it as the value of a URI-valued HTML attribute such as
+Determines if aStringis safe to use as the value of a URI-valued HTML attribute such assrcorhref.In this context, a URI is safe if it can be established that using it as the value of a URI-valued HTML attribute such as

-- the URI to validate- Returns:
+uri- the URI to validate- Returns:

-is safe in the above sense;false
+trueifuriis safe in the above sense;falseotherwise

 -